adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 Write a script named `ae.sh` (Archive Extract) that takes in a filename as its argument and appropriately extracts the content of the file.
 It should make sure to do this in a sub-directory named `archive` (creating the directory if necessary).

+> We make a separate sub-directory to extract our files so that it does not clobber any of our scripts that we wish to keep.
+For instance, what is the zip file contained a file named `ae.sh` or `sbs.sh` and overwrote our code?
+In that case, hopefully you did some `git commit` invocations prior.

-You will need to handle the fact that multiple sub-directories may be created as part of the archive extraction process.
-Think about how you might get a listing of all of the files contained within the various sub-directories.
+In your later code, you will need to handle the fact that multiple sub-directories may be created as part of the archive extraction process.
+In the last project, you got a listing of all of a specific type of file contained within a given path.

+For now, just make sure that you appropriately interpet the extension that is present and extract the file in a sub-directory named `archive`.

+You might run your code like this:

+    $ pwd
+    $ /escnfs/home/striegel/repos/student-cse20289-fa23-striegel/assignments/assignment03
+    $ ls
+    ae.sh example-zip.zip
+    $ sh ae.sh example-zip.zip
+    Archive directory is not present .. creating!
+    Extracting a zip file via unzip
+    $ ls
+    ae.sh archive example-zip.zip
+    $ cd archive
+    $ ls
+    Lecture09.pdf

+A second invocation after copying `example-tar.tar` over might look like this:

+    $ ls
+    ae.sh archive example-zip.zip example-tar.tar
+    $ sh ae.sh example-tar.tar
+    archive directory already present - no need to create Extract a tar file
+    $ ls
+    ae.sh archive example-zip.zip example-tar.tar
+    $ cd archive
+    $ ls
+    Lecture09.pdf badsites
+    $ cd badsites
+    $ ls
+    bad-file.eml bad-file2.eml clean-file.eml

+The exact specifics of the output are up to you on this command.
+We will be checking that your code does the right thing, not so much what you display to the user.

 ### Task 3b - Bad Sites